node-persist vs levelup vs localforage vs lowdb vs nedb vs pouchdb

 Select PouchDB if you need a powerful database that can sync with CouchDB and work offline.
 It is ideal for applications that require data synchronization across devices and offline capabilities, making it suitable for mobile and web applications.

-README for levelup
+README for node-persist

 Table of Contents